 It’s okay to feel upset about what’s going on, but try to keep the bigger picture in mind and see if there are any positive takeaways.

 Get by with a little help

 It can help to remind yourself what’s good about close pals – do this by spending some quality time with other friends that have your back.
-Download your thoughts on them, talk about what happened and chances are they’ll get you back to feeling 100% again.
-If you’re tight with your family, lean on them too.
+Talk about what happened and chances are they’ll help you feel a bit better.
+If you’re close with your family, lean on them too.
 If you don’t feel comfortable talking to anyone in person, hit up our forums – they’re full of awesome, supportive people who’ll get it.